tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 &emsp;&emsp; 2 cluster: most participants haven't been provided with resourses about mental health issues on previous workplaces.
 &emsp;&emsp; 3 cluster: for most participants, there were some previous employers who provided them with resourses about mental health.
 However, there are participants who have never been provided with them.
 — "Have you had a mental health disorder in the past?":
-&emsp;&emsp; 1 cluster: more than half of participants had not mental health disorder in the past and the other subgroups had or maybe had it.
+&emsp;&emsp; 1 cluster: more than half of participants had not mental health disorder in the past and the others mostly didn't have it.
 &emsp;&emsp; 2 cluster: almost everyone had or maybe had mental health disorder in the past.
 &emsp;&emsp; 3 cluster: almost everyone had or maybe had mental health disorder in the past.
 — "Do you think that discussing a mental health disorder with your employer would have negative consequences?":
-&emsp;&emsp; 1 cluster: most participants think that it would or won't have negative consequences (corresponding responses are "maybe" and "no").
+&emsp;&emsp; 1 cluster: most participants think that it might or won't have negative consequences (corresponding responses are "maybe" and "no").
-&emsp;&emsp; 2 cluster: most participants think that it would or will definitely have negative consequences (corresponding responses are "maybe" and "yes").
+&emsp;&emsp; 2 cluster: most participants think that it might or will definitely have negative consequences (corresponding responses are "maybe" and "yes").
-&emsp;&emsp; 3 cluster: most participants think that it would or won't have negative consequences (corresponding responses are "maybe" and "no").
+&emsp;&emsp; 3 cluster: most participants think that it might or won't have negative consequences (corresponding responses are "maybe" and "no").
 — "If you have a mental health issue, do you feel that it interferes with your work when being treated effectively?":
 &emsp;&emsp; 1 cluster: most participants think that this is not applicable to them.
 &emsp;&emsp; 2 cluster: participants feel like not treating mental health problems "sometimes" or "rarely" affect their work.